Ambiguous grammar: Recognizing ambiguous grammars

 The decision problem of whether an arbitrary grammar is ambiguous is undecidable because it can be shown that it is equivalent to the Post correspondence problem.
 At least, there are tools implementing some semi-decision procedure for detecting ambiguity of context-free grammars.

 The efficiency of parsing a context-free grammar is determined by the automaton that accepts it.
 Deterministic context-free grammars are accepted by deterministic pushdown automata and can be parsed in linear time, for example by an LR parser.
 They are a strict subset of the context-free grammars, which are accepted by pushdown automata and can be parsed in polynomial time, for example by the CYK algorithm.

 Unambiguous context-free grammars can be nondeterministic.
 For example, the language of even-length palindromes on the alphabet of 0 and 1 has the unambiguous context-free grammar S → 0S0 | 1S1 | ε.
 An arbitrary string of this language cannot be parsed without reading all its symbols first, which means that a pushdown automaton has to try alternative state transitions to accommodate for the different possible lengths of a semi-parsed string.

 Nevertheless, removing grammar ambiguity may produce a deterministic context-free grammar and thus allow for more efficient parsing.
 Compiler generators such as YACC include features for resolving some kinds of ambiguity, such as by using the precedence and associativity constraints.

 Inherently ambiguous languages

-While some context-free languages (the set of strings that can be generated by a grammar) have both ambiguous and unambiguous grammars, there exist context-free languages for which no unambiguous context-free grammar can exist.
+While some context-free languages (the set of strings that can be generated by a grammar) have both ambiguous and unambiguous grammars, there exist context-free languages for which no unambiguous context-free grammar exists.
 Such languages are called inherently ambiguous.

 There are no inherently ambiguous regular languages.

 The existence of inherently ambiguous context-free languages was proven with Parikh's theorem in 1961 by Rohit Parikh in an MIT research report.